 Why do we value what we do, and what do our values have to do with our relationship to God?
 How is our theology manifested in our actions – which is to say, how does our theology affect the world, both near and far?
 And how does the world affect our theology?

 In Lindisfarne’s Environmental Theology course, these reflective questions will be framed by a variety of readings and multiple approaches to environmental issues.
 We will spend time with theologians from the Global South and the majority world; readings of feminist, liberation, and eco-theologies; and will also draw on Biblical scholars and historical theologians to explore traditional Christian understanding of the relationship between human and non-human creation.
 This course will challenge students to think about their environmental theology: how does our relationship to God shape our relationship to that which surrounds us?
 How do our environments shape our relationship to God?

 Read more about the Environmental Theology Course here.

-The next course will begin in April 2023.
+Dates for the next course will be available soon.
 For more information or to register your interest, email email@example.com